emma-fosu/Financial-Performance-Dashboard-Zoom-Inc.-Synopsys-Inc.-/README.md

 ## Skills & Tools Demonstrated
 - Data extraction through REST APIs.
-- Ability interpret **SEC EDGAR API** documentation to identify the appropriate URL field and parameters such as the taxonomy and tags necessary for retrieving and preparing accurate data for analysis.
+- Ability to interpret **SEC EDGAR API** documentation to identify appropriate endpoints, URL field and parameters including taxonomies and tags required for retrieving and preparing accurate data for analysis.
 - Data cleaning and transformation using Power Query (**M language**, **user-defined functions**, **column pivoting**, **API request and error handling** )
-- Performed **data modeling** by defining relationships between tables, defining measures with **DAX**, creating hierarchies, and ensuring proper use of star schema design to enhance calculation accuracy and report performance.
+- Performed **data modeling** by defining table relationships, creating measures using **DAX**, building hierarchies, and applying proper star schema design to improve calculation accuracy and report performance.
-- Data visualization with built-in Power BI visuals and **custom KPI visuals** using **Deneb (vega-lite)**.
+- Data visualization using built-in Power BI visuals and **custom KPI visuals** with **Deneb (vega-lite)**.
 - **Workflow Tools:** Power BI, Git/GitHub.

 ## Project Workflow
 ### 📥 Data Sourcing
 The data was sourced from the **SEC EDGAR (Electronic Data Gathering, Analysis, and Retrieval) API**.
-It is a web-based interface provided by the U.S Securities and Exchange Commission (SEC) that allows to programmatically access public company filings (10-K, 10-Q, 8-K, etc) and financial data submitted to the SEC.
+It is a web-based interface provided by the U.S. Securities and Exchange Commission (SEC) that allows for programmatically accessing public company filings (10-K, 10-Q, 8-K, etc.) and financial data submitted to the SEC.
 Read more about the [**EDGAR API.**](https://www.sec.gov/search-filings/edgar-application-programming-interfaces)

 The company-concept API was used to retrieve the XBRL disclosures from a single company (CIK) and concept (a taxonomy and tag) into a single JSON file.

 API: `https://data.sec.gov/api/xbrl/companyconcept/CIK##########/{taxonomy}/{tag}.json`
 - `CIK##########` - represent the CIK number for a company.
 You can find the CIK number of a company [here.](https://www.sec.gov/search-filings/cik-lookup)
 - `taxonomy` - A taxonomy is a structured dictionary of financial reporting concepts defined by accounting standards like `us-gaap` or `ifrs`.
-Each taxonomy has it own standardized concepts (tags).
+Each taxonomy has its own standardized concepts (tags).
 For example: `us-gaap` has concepts such as  `Assets`, `Revenues`, `Liabilities`, etc.
 - `tag` - is the individual data elements within a taxonomy.
     For example, under the us-gaap taxonomy, you might have tags like:
     - `us-gaap:Assets` — Total assets reported by the company
     - `us-gaap:Liabilities` — Total liabilities
     - `us-gaap:Revenues` — Reported revenues
-To know the available taxonomy and tags from the financial statement, open any financial form in XBRL viewer and click on any highlight value to get the taxonomy and tag.
+To know the available taxonomy and tags from the financial statement, open any financial form in the XBRL viewer and click on any highlighted value to get the taxonomy and tag.
-An example of Zoom, Inc 10-K is provided [here](https://www.sec.gov/ix?doc=/Archives/edgar/data/0001585521/000158552125000042/zm-20250131.htm#fact-identifier-82).
+An example of Zoom, Inc. 10-K is provided [here](https://www.sec.gov/ix?doc=/Archives/edgar/data/0001585521/000158552125000042/zm-20250131.htm#fact-identifier-82).

     ```fsharp
         let